TIES Center: Meaningful Inclusion for Students with Significant Cognitive Disabilities

 - Current technologies provide access to a plethora of rich online materials and content for instruction.
 However, these materials are often not designed for inclusion, to ensure that all students—including students with the most significant cognitive disabilities—can fully participate.

-The TIES Center mission is to create sustainable changes in school and district educational systems so that students with significant cognitive disabilities can fully engage in the same instructional and non-instructional activities as their general education peers while being instructed in a way that meets individual learning needs.
+The TIES Center continues to create sustainable changes in school and district educational systems so that students with significant cognitive disabilities can fully engage in the same instructional and non-instructional activities as their general education peers while being instructed in a way that meets individual learning needs.

 Future project activities will support processes and models that increase student engagement and improve learning outcomes for students with significant cognitive disabilities.